arp242/arp242.net/_posts/2018-05-15-learning-a-programming-language.markdown

 to learn about the appropriate techniques, but only actually practising what I’ve read will teach me to be a carpenter.
 This is why you should do the exercises and write a program.
 Even writing a comparatively simple program will help solidify your skills.
+I encourage people to write real actually useful projects as soon as they're able, which help with motivation as well as solidifying the new knowledge.

 Taking notes while reading the book also helps.
 I always write down key concepts while I’m reading about them in brief notes.
 I don’t often refer to them, it’s